alexjnoble/jpeg_tomogram/README.md

 This is just an example.
 Adjust the command to suit your needs!

+## Requests

+Please integrate this script/algorithm/idea into tomography viewing software - such as IMOD, Napari, Amira, Dragonfly - so that .jpgs files can be viewed natively without unpcking them back to mrc files.

 ## Issues and Support

 If you encounter any problems or have any questions about the script, please [Submit an Issue](https://github.com/alexjnoble/jpeg_tomogram/issues).